mcomisso/mcomisso.github.io/_posts/2016-02-13-Home-automation-with-raspi.md

 description: This is the first post!
 ---

 I ordered a Raspberry Pi model B a lot of time ago, and I always used it as home server/media center.
-I wanted to try something new.
+What about trying something new?

+If you don't know where to start, take a look here: []

 Alarm
 -----